karankia/React-news-Carousel/README.md

 ## Installation Instructions
 The project is created with React v16.8.
 In order to run the project follow the following steps.

-•	Clone the project the GitHub repo.
+•	Clone the project from the GitHub repo.

 •	Open the terminal and navigate to the cloned directory.